Huroli/Loodo/README.md

 The app should be running at http://localhost:3000.

-Or you can go checkout  #https://loodo-puce.vercel.app/
+Or you can go checkout at https://loodo-puce.vercel.app/

 ## Contributing